moudey/Shell/README.md

  <br>
 </p>

-Donations
+Donate
 ------------------
-Don't hesitate to donate if you appreciate Shell and would like to support our work.
+If you really love Shell and would like to see it continue to improve.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.me/nilesoft)
 [![Donate](https://img.shields.io/badge/Donate-BuyMeACoffee-yellow.svg)](https://www.buymeacoffee.com/moudey)